On chordality of the power graph of finite groups: Abstract

 \section{Abstract}

 A graph is called chordal if it forbids induced cycles of length $4$ or more.
-In this paper, we investigate chordalness of power graph of finite groups.
-In this direction we characterize direct product of finite groups having chordal power graph.
-We classify all simple groups of Lie type whose power graph is chordal.
-Further we prove that the power graph of a sporadic simple group is always non-chordal.
-We also show that almost all groups of order upto $47$ has chordal power graph.
+In this paper, we attempt to identify the non-nilpotent groups whose power graph is a chordal graph (this question was raised by Cameron in \cite{Cameron_1}).
+In this direction, we characterise the direct product of finite groups having chordal power graphs.
+We classify all finite simple groups of Lie type whose power graph is chordal.
+Further, we prove that the power graph of a sporadic simple group is always non-chordal.
+In addition, we show that almost all groups of order up to $47$ have chordal power graphs.